 Service discovery is the process where workloads discover services without knowing their IP address.
-This topic describes how GKE on AWS implements service discovery and managed domain name services (DNS).
+This topic describes how Anthos clusters on AWS (GKE on AWS) implements service discovery and managed domain name services (DNS).

 Kubernetes automatically generates service names that use the following specification: